|

 - DASHIELL

-Americanized form of the French surname De Chiel
+(pron. daSHEEL): Americanized form of the French surname De Chiel

-"of" and chiel "heaven."
+"of" and chiel "heaven,"

 - DATAN:

-Variant of Hebrew Dathan, meaning "belonging
+Variant spelling of Hebrew Dathan, meaning "belonging to a

-to a fountain."
+fountain."

-- DA'THAN:
+- DA'THAN

-Variant of Hebrew Dathan, meaning
+Variant spelling of Hebrew Dathan, meaning "belonging to a

-"belonging to a fountain."
+Hebrew name meaning "belonging to a

-name of a son of Eliab
+fountain."
+In the bible, this is the name of a son of

 who, with his brother Abiram,